OshilimEO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that changes the owner to vincent and the group owner to staff Script that changes the owner and the group owner of _hello to vincent and staff respectively.
-Script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+Script that changes the owner of the file hello to betty only if it is owned by the user guillaume Script that will play the StarWars IV episode in the terminal.